Eronmmer/twitter-clone-api/readme.md

 In an attempt to mimic the backend architecture of Twitter while practicing Express and Node.js.

-Chill, it's just a REST API 😂
+Chill, it's just a REST API with only few of Twitter's features 😂

 ## Features